 Citizens’ Advice offer help to those affected by the Grenfell Tower tragedy

-Citizens Advice in Kensington and Chelsea has set up a specialist money advice service to help bereaved families and everyone who was affected by the Grenfell tragedy who have received charitable donations raised in the aftermath.
-The service focuses on providing advice around money management and the steps people can take to ensure their long-term financial security.
+Citizens Advice in Kensington and Chelsea has set up a specialist money guidance service to help bereaved families and everyone who was affected by the Grenfell tragedy who have received charitable donations raised in the aftermath.
+The service focuses on providing guidance around money management and the steps people can take to ensure their long-term financial security.

 Families and survivors can access help at the Citizens Advice office in Kensington and Chelsea’s, Acklam Road, W10, and through the local centres supporting the service.
 These include: Rugby Portobello Trust; Al-Maanar Cultural Centre; Clement James, Al-Hasaniya; The Curve Community Centre; the Family and Friends Assistance Centre; Dadihiye Somali Development Organisation; Midaye Somali Development Network and North Kensington Library.